AbdellahChehat/eng130_week1/README.md

 - We was assigned a group of 5 where we had to split the workload amount each other
 - Used as a judgement of how good we are at presenting work

-## Agile & Scrum Activity
-- Broke into groups of 5 where we assigned our 2nd presentation
-- We used feedback we were given to improve both our slides and our presenting skills.

 ## Agile
 ![Agile-software-dev-1](https://user-images.githubusercontent.com/115224560/194594635-d9c03419-fd38-42ad-b45b-524b9465f208.jpeg)